-Meta description tag is also an important SEO element and is shown as a part of the text snippet in result pages.
+Meta description tag, which forms the search results snippets, is an important SEO element and part of the text snippet in result pages.

-Long story short, search terms that appear in the meta description tag are highlighted by search engines, thereby making it more user-relevant and, in turn, generating more clicks.
+Long story short, search terms that appear in the meta description tag are highlighted by Google Search engines, thereby making them more user-relevant and, in turn, generating more clicks.

 C. Meta Robots Tag

-The meta robots tag is primarily used to instruct search engines about treating a particular web page.
+The meta robots tag is primarily used to instruct search engines about treating a particular page.

 5. Other Use Cases For Meta Keywords